reselbob/mabljenkins/create-pipeline.md

 You start the Pipeline job by clicking the link, `Build now` as shown at callout (1) on the left side of the figure below.

-You can view the progress as shown at callout (2) and then watch the outcome as shown at callout (3) in the figure below.
+You can view the progress as shown at callout (2) and then watch the outcome as shown in the figure below.

 ![run job](images/build-project.png)